Many people who consider composite bonding are regular tea drinkers – especially in the UK – and worry that their new smile will stain quickly.

 The good news is that tea doesn’t automatically “ruin” composite bonding.
 But how often you drink it, how the bonding is finished, and how well it’s maintained all play a role.

-This guide explains whether tea stains composite bonding, how noticeable staining can become, and what you can do to keep your bonding looking fresh long-term.
+This guide explains whether tea stains composite bonding, how noticeable staining can become, whether matcha and green tea also stain bonding, and what you can do to keep your bonding looking fresh long-term.

 🔑 Key Takeaways: